Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Overview of the generalized autoDML framework

 We generalize the autoDML procedure to smooth functionals of M-estimands.
 Our key insight is that, for a generic M-estimand, the plug-in error \(\psi_0(\theta_n) - \psi_0(\theta_0)\) is naturally represented using the Hessian inner product \(\partial_{\theta}^2 L_0(\theta_0, \eta_0)(\cdot, \cdot)\) induced by the risk functional.
 Applying the Riesz representation theorem, we show that the first-order error satisfies \(\dot{\psi}_0(\theta_0)(\theta_n - \theta_0) = \partial_{\theta}^2 L_0(\theta_0, \eta_0)(\theta_n - \theta_0, \alpha_0)\), where \(\dot{\psi}_0(\theta_0): \mathcal{H} \rightarrow \mathbb{R}\) is the Fréchet derivative of \(\psi_0\) and \(\alpha_0 \in \mathcal{H}\) is its Riesz representer under the Hessian inner product.
 To derive a bias correction, we combine the first-order optimality condition \(\partial_{\theta} L_0(\theta_0, \eta_0)(\alpha_0) = 0\) with the Neyman-orthogonality property \(\partial_{\eta} \partial_{\theta} L_0(\theta_0, \eta_0)(\eta_n - \eta_0, \alpha_0) = 0\).
 Together, these yield the Hessian-gradient relation \(\partial_{\theta}^2 L_0(\theta_0, \eta_0)(\theta_n - \theta_0, \alpha_0) \approx \partial_{\theta} L_0(\theta_n, \eta_n)(\alpha_0)\).
 Hence, to leading order, the estimation error satisfies \(\psi_0(\theta_n) - \psi_0(\theta_0) \approx P_0\, \dot{\ell}_{\eta_n}(\theta_n)(\alpha_0)\), which motivates debiasing via the directional derivative of the loss.

-We propose three autoDML estimators based on one-step estimation, targeted minimum loss-based estimation, and the method of sieves, each incorporating an automatic bias correction.
-Given an estimator \(\alpha_n\) of the Hessian Riesz representer \(\alpha_0\), these estimators are, either explicitly or implicitly, of the form
+We propose three \emph{generalized autoDML} estimators based on one-step estimation, targeted minimum loss-based estimation, and sieve-based plug-in estimation, each incorporating an automatic bias correction.
+Given an estimator \(\alpha_n\) of the Hessian Riesz representer \(\alpha_0\), these estimators take, either explicitly or implicitly, the form